Skip to main content

 Intercalated BSc in Experimental Pathology

-During the course, students will undertake 4 of the 6 course units on offer.
+During the course, students will undertake 4 taught modules.
 These are assessed by written examinations and in number of the modules, course work as well.
 In semester one you will take the following compulsory modules:

 You will also start a research project, which will be original research and will normally involve experimental work in the laboratory or measurements on volunteers undergoing clinical investigation.
 You will be asked to choose from a broad selection of clinical and scientific areas of research.
 However, if you have a specific interest outside these general areas, it is possible, subject to consultation with a potential supervisor and the course organiser, to devise a project related to this.
-After Christmas you will continue with your project and the remaining compulsory module:
+In semester two, you will continue with your project and the remaining compulsory modules:

-Additionally, there are lectures to support the experimental work in the Autumn term (Core Laboratory methods, Statistics), and for scientific writing.
+Additionally, there are lectures to support the experimental work in the Autumn term (Core Laboratory methods, Statistics), and for scientific writing (Thinking Writing).

 • Cancer Biology (15 credits - Autumn term)

-• OR Biocompatibility (15 credits - Spring term)
+• Perspectives on Brain Disorders (15 credits - Spring term)

 Plus